Tag: #ilovecookies

 Brown butter chocolate chip toffee cookie ingredients

 What makes these cookies so delicious?
-BROWNED BUTTER for a toasty rich, caramel flavor-yum.
-Chunks of SKOR toffee bars for crunch and another layer of caramel flavor-double yum.
-Chocolate wafers in place of chocolate chips stay gooey and soft longer creating a luscious texture in the cookies-triple yum.
+BROWN BUTTER for a toasty rich, caramel flavor-yum.
+Chunks of toffee bars for crunch and another layer of caramel flavor-double yum.
+Finally, Chocolate wafers instead of chips, stay gooey and soft longer creating a luscious texture-triple yum.
 Upon finding this recipe I immediately headed to the store to look for those chocolate wafers.
 I found Guittard’s 67% semi-sweet wafers-YAY.
 A bag costs about eight dollars-BOO.
 It’s a splurge that’s for sure…but so worth it.

 Chocolate wafers and toffee pieces

-These cookies will brown quickly so watch them carefully.
+These cookies will brown quickly so watch them like a HAWK.
 Start checking them at the 8-minute mark.
-To create the crevices in the cookies, rap the baking sheet on the oven rack (at the 6-7 minute mark), repeat 1-2 minutes later.
-This will cause the cookie to deflate creating nooks and crannies.
+To create the crevices in the cookies, rap the baking sheet on the oven rack (at the 6-7 minute mark), and repeat 1-2 minutes later.
+This will cause the cookie to deflate creating those lovely nooks and crannies.

 Another chocolate chip cookie?
 You bet!